Garden Logo Shields Gardens Ltd.

 Nerine pollen appears to retain viability for several years

-Hippeastrum ("amaryllis") pollen keeps for a maximum of 12 months
+Haemanthus pollen keeps for about 12 months

 Hymenocallis pollen retains viability for only a few months